WHAT IS DRUM CORPS?

 WHO CAN BE A MEMBER?

-Members of the Boston Crusaders include young men and women up to and including age 21.
+Members of the Boston Crusaders include young adults up to and including age 21.
 Most members have experience in high school or college marching bands, and some have experience as members of other drum and bugle corps.
 We recommend that you attend camps as often as possible in order to guarantee your membership in the drum corps.

 WHERE CAN I GET MORE INFORMATION?